InnovateForVegas/ov-infrastructure/README.md

 # Infrastructure for C for V Overview

+This Overview repository is a specification and documentation component of the Infrastructure for CforV Project.
+Please do not add code or other resources to this repository.

 Infrastructure for the various parts of our organization, including tools, methods, howtos, and so much more.

 Note that __C for V__ here is any and all of